nus-cs2103-AY2122S1/tp/docs/UserGuide.md

    how the app contains some sample data.<br>
    ![Ui](images/Ui_labelled.png)

-6. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window. <br>
+6. Type the command in the command box and press Enter to execute it. e.g., typing **`help`** and pressing Enter will open the help window. <br>
    Some example commands you can try: